Measuring Guide: How To Measure A Room & Draw A Basic Floor Plan

 You can also quickly pencil in the general placement of outlets.

 Take measurements of any pieces of furniture, art, etc. that you'd like to keep in the space.

 Accuracy is crucial.
-For that reason professional interior designers and decorators measure everything in inches -- usually to the nearest sixteenth for window treatments and the nearest eighth for everything else -- before converting them to feet as needed.
+For that reason professional interior designers measure everything in inches -- usually to the nearest sixteenth for window treatments and the nearest eighth for everything else -- before converting them to feet as needed.